 What Should Patients Know About Robotic Surgery for Gynecologic Cancer?

-By Jeffrey Fowler, MD, Director, Division of Gynecologic Oncology Co-director, Ohio State’s Center for Advanced Robotic Surgery Ohio State University Comprehensive Cancer Center Medically reviewed by C.H.Weaver MD 1/2019
+Dr. Jeffrey Fowler, MD, Director, Division of Gynecologic Oncology Ohio State University Comprehensive Cancer Center answered questions about minimally invasive robotic surgery for gynecologic cancers.

 Q. What is robotic surgery and how does it work?